AodhAnd/p6-cubli-main/README.md

 ### Writing history procedure
 You should commit as soon as you apply sensible changes to any part of the repository.
 When you have made significant changes to the repo throughout the day, you **must** do a few things before leaving. **First**, verify that all your *code works* properly.
 Then, (if not already done as stated in the previous sentence..) stage and commit all changes that actually work (or that are very important for the others to go on with this the following days).
 Finally, don't forget to **pull** and then push these changes to Github!

-## Drivers (i.n.)
-Please **do not** do "driverxx_old" naming, git is here for version control and history.
-A few versions will be saved whenever concrete improvements have been made to the code.